SamuelJ11/Computer-Networking/Project2/README.md

     • Packet.c          (implementation for the packet "class" that handles serializing and deserializing structs)
     • Packet.h          (declaration of Packet.c)

-Once both executables have been built, feel free to run 'make clean' to remove unnecesssary object files.
+Once both executables have been built, feel free to run 'make clean' to remove unnecessary object files.

 ## 2. Execution

 ### Task 1

-Task 1 has several optional parameters specified with default values to minimize the number of arguments the user must supply to the program
+Task 1 has several optional parameters specified with default values to minimize the number of arguments the user must supply to the program.

 Run the following command on the server:

     • ./PA2_Task1 server

-Then in a seperate or split terminal, run the following comand on the client:
+Then in a separate or split terminal, run the following command on the client:

     • ./PA2_Task1 client